Skip to content

 "It isn't that the work is hard," the cohort lead would tell us.
 "It's that nobody has translated it.
 And doing it alone takes a year."

 Illustrative scenario describing how this VetReset program is designed to work.
-The foundation has one active chapter (Crownsville, MD) and is recruiting leads for its planned MD/VA buildout — this story will be replaced with field-reported accounts as chapters charter.
+The foundation is in early build-out from its Crownsville, MD headquarters — this story will be replaced with field-reported accounts as programs deliver.

 Donate